Glossary of dance moves

-A–K
+This is an alphabetic list of dance moves.

+A–E

 Apple Jacks

 A step on the spot, with twisting foot and the weight on the heel, like this.

 Ball change

 Ball change is a movement where the dancer shifts the weight from the ball of one foot to the other and back.
 This is mostly used in jazz and jive.

 Basic (step / figure / movement / or pattern)

 A basic figure is the very basic step that defines the character of a dance.
 Often it is called just thus: "basic movement", "basic step" or the like.
 For some dances it is sufficient to know the basic step performed in different handholds and dance positions to enjoy it socially.

 Body roll / body wave

 In this the dancer moves the body like a wave in standing position from head to legs, like this.